Gisborne Herald

 The Gisborne Herald is the daily evening newspaper for Gisborne and environs.
-It is one of only four independently owned daily newspapers in New Zealand.
+It was one of only four independently owned daily newspapers in New Zealand but was bought by NZME in 2024.

 History

 Established in 1874 as the Poverty Bay Herald it was published biweekly in the morning by Carlile and Co.
 In 1877 it was taken over by Poverty Bay Printing and Publishing Co., who turned it into an evening paper.
 In June 1875, publishing began tri-weekly, and changed again in October 1878 to become a daily paper.
 The Poverty Bay Herald Co.
 Ltd. (now the Gisborne Herald Co.
 Ltd.) was formed in 1908.
 The paper was renamed The Gisborne Herald in 1939.

 In 1999 it changed from a broadsheet to a tabloid format, making it New Zealand's only daily tabloid newspaper.